 Stroke Exercises for Wrists, Hands, and Fingers

 Place your affected hand on the table with your palm down.
 Use your non-affected hand to slide your hand to the left and then to the right.
+This windshield wiper movement is called ulnar and radial deviation.
 Focus on initiating the movement solely from your wrist.
 Repeat slowly for a total of 10 reps.

-This stroke exercise is much like a bicep curl, but for your wrist.
-Grasp the water bottle with your affected hand and use your non-affected hand to support your arm.
+Grasp the water bottle with your affected hand and use your non-affected hand to support your arm and help isolate the wrist movement.
 Allow your wrist to stretch down, and then curl your wrist up.
-Repeat 10 times.
+Repeat 10 times slowly.

-Place a water bottle in your affected hand and then curl your fingers in to grasp the water bottle.
-Then release your grip.
+Place a water bottle in your affected hand and then curl your fingers in to grasp and squeeze the water bottle.
+Hold for 3 seconds, then release your grip.
 Repeat this stroke recovery exercise a total of 10 times.